 3 – Where has the Hemp come from?

 Although China is one of the biggest producers of industrial hemp on the planet, they also have serious soil problems that make most of said hemp only suitable as a fibrous material.
 Hemp is the genus of the Cannabis species that is usually used to create oil.
-Unfortunately, when it is grown here I the UK the process is expensive and highly regulated.
+Unfortunately, when it is grown in the EU the process is expensive and highly regulated.
 It is far cheaper to import it from China, but the soil problems mean the potential for metal poisoning of the crop.
 Hemp might even come from the US, where hemp farming is gaining traction.
 The nature of the farming means they too are in constant battles with the legal system.

 4 – And Who Grew It?

-A good source for CBD will be able to list the farms on which their product grew.
+A good source for cannabidiol and gummies will be able to list the farms on which their product grew.
 CBD is a carbon negative crop when organically farmed – meaning it draws more carbon from the atmosphere than it causes to farm it.
 This makes it a better farming type for the planet while simultaneously helping farmers to thrive… but there are two cautions here.
 One, that hemp acts like a sponge and soaks up any bad smells from the air around it.
 Two, that if it isn’t organically farmed, it’s going to soak up all the nasty stuff from the soil.

 5 – Do They Use Chemical Extraction?

-If your supplier of CBD products in the UK extracts CBD using a chemical substance, this can taint your experience.
+If your supplier of CBD products in the EU extracts CBD using a chemical substance, this can taint your experience.
 The best way for your CBD to have been isolated from the other compounds and removed from the plant is through a process known as carbon dioxide extraction.
 CO2 extraction is the most effective means of extracting cannabidiol from the hemp plant, without tainting that final product.
 You can learn about how this process works over on Science Direct if you are interested.

 Choosing the Best CBD Supplier Near You

 Now that you know the right things to say, you have a higher chance of finding purer, better quality CBD – from a reputable supplier.
 Better safe than sorry, especially when it comes to your health and well-being. or CBD cream and gummies